Professor, Distinguished Scholar and Director

 Understanding complex systems at the molecular level is important but difficult using experiments alone.
 Computer simulations based on fundamental physical and chemical principles can complement experiments and provide new insights into the behavior of these systems.
-My research program is centered on the investigation of the molecular processes that govern materials processing and catalytic properties.
+My research program is centered on the investigation of the molecular processes that govern materials processing and catalytic properties with applications in clean energy and sustainable development.
 State-of-the-art theoretical methods combined with molecular simulations are employed in our research.
-Particularly, we are interested in the following projects:

 B.S., Tianjin University, 1985